-When we talk about management of an EDR, this is the element of human interaction—someone actively looking into security issues that the solution flags and curating a report or response so that the threat can be mitigated.
+When we talk about managing an EDR, this is the element of human interaction—someone actively looking into security issues that the solution flags and curating a report or response to mitigate the threat.

-We are going to give examples as to what we’ve seen ‘managed’ mean in our space and dive down into what managed means to us.
+We will give examples of what we’ve seen ‘managed’ mean in our space and dive down into what managed means to us.

-Touching on the original point made around confusion, this really does stem from acronym soup that is prevalent within our space.
+Touching on the original point made around confusion, this really does stem from the acronym soup that is prevalent within our space.
 We explored a much broader look at this chaos in a previous blog.
-Today we are going go with a depth-first approach talking about:
+Today, we are going go with a depth-first approach, talking about:

 Anyone looking at this list and thinking it’s a little ‘light’ would be correct.
 There are many more managed acronyms out there that refer to some level of management; however, we wanted to add a little specificity to what we are looking at and define it more toward Huntress.

-MDR (Managed Detection and Response) companies take a more targeted approach to your security.
+MDR (managed detection and response) companies take a more targeted approach to your security.
 The primary focus of this type of offering is a team of security experts looking into data and telemetry being fed to them by a tool or group of tools to provide insight into any security threats going on within a customer’s environment.
 The emphasis is really placed on helping you out of a bad situation should a compromise happen.
-MDR will usually rely pretty heavily on Artificial Intelligence (AI) and Machine Learning (ML) to optimize the process for the human analysts looking into the threats that are presented.
-Is it very common for MDR offerings to be built around endpoint detection and response (EDR) products due to the visibility that they offer.
-However, it is possible to provide meaningful security coverage from visibility into network or user authentication behaviors.
+MDR will usually rely pretty heavily on artificial intelligence (AI) and machine learning (ML) to optimize the process for the human analysts looking into the threats that are presented.
+Is it very common for MDR offerings to be built around EDR products due to the visibility that they offer.
+However, providing meaningful security coverage from visibility into network or user authentication behaviors is possible.

-Enter First-Party Managed EDR!
+Enter first-party managed EDR!
 This is one of those ‘best of both worlds’ situations.
-With first-party managed EDR the product is a combination of visibility from the native software vendor and monitoring from subject matter experts that know their software inside and out.
-This makes sure that every element of the EDR itself is looked after and maintained, and establishes a virtuous cycle where the subject matter experts have direct influence on the capabilities of the software.
+With first-party managed EDR, the product is a combination of visibility from the native software vendor and monitoring from subject matter experts who know their software inside and out.
+This makes sure that every element of the EDR itself is looked after and maintained, and establishes a virtuous cycle where the subject matter experts have a direct influence on the capabilities of the software.

 So, Which One Is Huntress?

-Okay, we’ve set the scene and we are now in a pretty solid place for understanding what each of the common acronyms mean.
+Okay, we’ve set the scene and are now in a pretty solid place for understanding what each of the common acronyms means.

 So which one does Huntress do?
-In the context of this conversation, we do the first-party Managed EDR one (we offer other solutions and the portfolio is growing, but for this blog we are solely focusing on our managed EDR offering).
+In the context of this conversation, we do the first-party managed EDR one (we offer other solutions, but for this blog, we are solely focusing on our Managed EDR offering).

 How Does Huntress Deliver Managed EDR?

-In the simplest terms, Threat Operations—affectionately known as our ThreatOps team.
-Huntress’ ThreatOps team is how we deliver Managed EDR.
+In the simplest terms, Huntress' 24/7 SOC (security operations center) is how we deliver Managed EDR.

-Our ThreatOps team is the life source of how we make sure that we are Managing the EDR effectively.
+Our SOC team is the life source of how we make sure that we are managing the EDR effectively.
 Our security researchers are digging into emerging threats to understand how we might detect them, while our 24/7 analysts filter out the noise and report on the true threats that arise for our partners and customers around the world.

 Huntress does that differently.

-Our reports are curated by the good ol’ human investigators in ThreatOps, giving you a solid understanding of which system(s) are affected, a straightforward explanation of the security phenomena and threat, and then guidance and recommendations of the next steps that make contextual sense.
+Our reports are curated by the good ol’ human investigators in our SOC team, giving you a solid understanding of which system(s) are affected, a straightforward explanation of the security phenomena and threat, and then guidance and recommendations of the next steps that make contextual sense.

 Let’s get specific on the differentiators a Huntress report brings.

-After our carefully curated detection logic highlighted suspicious activity to our team, a manual investigation was done to understand how this intrusion came to be, the information gathered was summarized in the report in the simplest of ways.
-This approach empowers the reader to remediate the infection, recover systems (when needed) and harden their network to prevent a recurrence.
-And in many intrusions, we’re even able to offer one-click assisted automated remediations—say, for example, eradicating a persistent cryptominer infection from your host.
+After our carefully curated detection logic highlighted suspicious activity to our team, a manual investigation was done to understand how this intrusion came to be.
+The information gathered was summarized in the report in the simplest of ways.
+This approach empowers the reader to remediate the infection, recover systems (when needed), and harden their network to prevent a recurrence.
+And in many intrusions, we’re even able to offer one-click assisted automated remediations—for example, eradicating a persistent cryptominer infection from your host.

-And let's not forget our ThreatOps Support team.
-When reported recommendations or remediations are not working, we have our human support squad who are a web chat away to offer assistance, information and resources to get the host(s) back into a healthy state.
+And let's not forget our Support team.
+When reported recommendations or remediations are not working, we have our human support squad who are a web chat away to offer assistance, information, and resources to get the host(s) back into a healthy state.

 Now, if all that wasn’t enough, another great point to make about using humans over the AI Overlords—it’s very hard for AI to distinguish between something that actively needs some human interaction and something that is just ‘noise’.

-We’re constantly using context and refining evidence to make the best decisions so that we’re issuing reports and guidance for true positive threats, and never inundating our community with needless noise.
+We’re constantly using context and refining evidence to make the best decisions to issue reports and guidance for true positive threats and never inundate our community with needless noise.